Murat Halstead: Biography

 In 1867, he acquired a controlling interest in the Commercial.
 After pursuing for a time a course of independent journalism, he allied himself with the Republican Party.
+In 1870, he also played a leading role in the founding of the Western Associated Press, a midwestern agency which was one of the forerunners of the modern Associated Press.
 The Cincinnati Gazette was consolidated with his paper in 1883, and he became president of the company that published the combined journal under the name of the Commercial Gazette, also a recognized organ of the Republicans.

+Halstead attended and reported upon every major party's presidential nominating convention from February 1856, when he attended the "Know-Nothing" convention that nominated Millard Fillmore, until his death in 1908.
+In an essay for the magazine Quest, American journalist and historian Garry Wills ranked Halstead above H.L.
+Mencken as "the classic reporter of our conventions," illustrating Halstead's penchant for fun invective with, among other things, his raucous description of Stephen Douglas:An exposed political empyric; a dishonest truckler for unsound popularity; a false pretender to notions of honor, and a foul-mouthed bully self convicted of cowardice, though a coat of whitewash a foot in thickness would not cause him to pass for a gentleman, it cannot be denied that he will make a most admirable candidate.

 In 1890, he moved to Brooklyn, New York, where he edited the Standard Union, though he continued to write for the Commercial Gazette.
 President Benjamin Harrison nominated him for Minister to Germany, but the nomination was rejected by the Senate, perhaps due to editorials he had written accusing some senators of purchasing their seats.

 At the start of the Spanish–American War, he became a war correspondent and went to the Philippines.
 His later years he spent writing books, mainly biographies, and contributing articles to magazines.
 He died at his home in Cincinnati on July 2, 1908, being survived by his wife and nine children.
 He was buried at Spring Grove Cemetery.
 His son Marshall, at one time United States consul in Birmingham, England, predeceased him.